likexian/whois/README.md

 ## Overview

-A golang module for domain whois query.
+whois.go: A golang module for domain whois query.

+cli/main.go: A golang cli command for domain whois query.

+cli/build.sh: Build the cli command and test it.

 Work for most domain extensions and most of the time.